morganbarber/morganbarber/README.md

 ## 🤝 Let's Connect!

 I'm always excited to meet new people and collaborate on exciting projects, whether it's creating the next hit game or developing innovative machine learning applications.
-If you're interested in working together or just want to chat about game design or machine learning, feel free to reach out to me on Discord at bobb#6824.
+If you're interested in working together or just want to chat about game design or machine learning, feel free to reach out to me on email at morganbarber928@gmail.com.

 Thank you for stopping by my GitHub profile!
 I look forward to connecting with you and sharing our passion for game design and machine learning! 😄